 What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Over-the-counter (OTC) items We give you a pre-loaded debit card with an allowance of \$75 every three months to pay for over-the-counter (OTC) health and wellness items.
 Your allowance rolls over every three months and expires after 11:59 p.m. on December 31 of each year.
-There is no coinsurance, copayment, or deductible for over-the-counter items.
-You have an allowance of \$75 every three months.
-Over-the-counter items can only be purchased from the catalog or approved retailers.
 You can purchase eligible OTC health items from participating retail pharmacies in your area.
 Or, for a contactless experience, you can order from the catalog via phone, web, or mail.
 Please note that catalog items are available for home delivery only.
 Also, items may not be purchased through any other suppliers or channels than those described above.
 For assistance, to get a list of approved items and retail pharmacies, please visit the website that is listed under Chapter 2, Section 1 benefit administrator contact information.
-For all other questions or concerns, please call Providence Health Assurance at 503-574-8000 or 1-800-603-2340.
-TTY users should call 711.
+For all other questions or concerns, please call Providence Health Assurance at 503-574-8000 or There is no coinsurance, copayment, or deductible for over-the-counter items.
+You have an allowance of \$75 every three months.
+Over-the-counter items can only be purchased from the catalog or approved retailers.

-What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Partial hospitalization services and Intensive outpatient services Partial hospitalization is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
-Intensive outpatient service is a structured program of active behavioral (mental) health therapy treatment provided in a hospital outpatient department, a community mental health center, a Federally qualified health center, or a rural health clinic that is more intense than the care received in your doctor's or therapist's office but less intense than partial hospitalization.
+What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Partial hospitalization services and Intensive outpatient services Partial hospitalization is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's, therapist's, licensed marriage and family therapist's (LMFT), or licensed professional counselor's office and is an alternative to inpatient hospitalization. \$55 copayment each day for Medicare-covered partial hospitalization program services.
+30% of the total cost for Medicare-covered partial hospitalization program services when using your POS benefit.
+Intensive outpatient service is a structured program of active behavioral (mental) health therapy treatment provided in a hospital outpatient department, a community mental health center, a Federally qualified health center, or a rural health clinic that is more intense than the care received in your doctor's, therapist's, licensed marriage and family therapist's (LMFT), or licensed professional counselor's office but less intense than partial hospitalization.
 Mental health services are managed by Providence Health Assurance.
 Whether you stay in-network or use you POS benefit, Providence Health Assurance must be contacted for authorizations.
 This service may require prior authorization.
-See Section 2.1 of this chapter for details. \$55 copayment each day for Medicare-covered partial hospitalization program services.
-30% of the total cost for Medicare-covered partial hospitalization program services when using your POS benefit.
+See Section 2.1 of this chapter for details.

 What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Personal Emergency Response System (PERS) A Personal Emergency Response System (PERS) gives you 24/7 access to help in the event of an emergency.
 Simply press the button on your device to speak with a trained operator who will coordinate emergency dispatch to your location.
 There is no coinsurance, copayment, or deductible for PERS services.
 PERS services are not available under your POS benefit.
 Covered services include: Shipping and fulfillment of the mobile device and base unit GPS technology to identify your location during an emergency Automatic fall detection technology Please note: Remote video monitoring is not covered.
-For Member Services or to sign up, see Chapter 2, Section 1 for contact information.
+For Customer Service or to sign up, see Chapter 2, Section 1 for contact information.